cagla-su/Linux-Gaming-Guide/README.md

 - Now you are ready to use your external disk(s)!
 # Optimization Tips
 ## Reducing Game Resolution and Using the Lowest Graphics Settings
-- When you reduce the resolution a the game, less pixels will be rendered and it will result in less loads on your hardware, leading to higher performance.
+- When you reduce the resolution of a game, less pixels will be rendered and it will result in less loads on your hardware, leading to higher performance.
 - When you play with the lowest graphics settings, less details will be rendered, leading to higher performance.
 - Both ways are going to increase performance while reducing visual quality.
 You can experiment to find your own balanced settings.
 ## Using a Performance Kernel